 The JSON API will give you standard structured data for room, session, and your other content types.

 Now let’s look at Ember.
 Remember, our goal here is to get our application out of Drupal and into Ember without a lot of work.
 Simplicity is key.
-To do that, we use models, so our build ends up in Ember looking like this:
+To do that, we use models.

-The data is not as controlled as it might be in other APIs, so we specify the reverse field using a bi-directional reference, like this:
+The data is not as controlled as it might be in other APIs, so we specify the reverse field using a bi-directional reference.

 Ember is a route driven framework.
 Components can have data, but everything ends up in the URL structure.
 Once we’ve loaded the data into the actual index template, it looks something like this: